 - 1. Teachers will select field trips that are appropriate for students and enrich the academic learning in the classrooms. - 2.
 Students will be supervised by a responsible adult at all times.
-No student should be allowed away from the group by his/herself. - Students will abide by all school rules and procedures while on the field trip. - 4.
+No student should be allowed away from the group by themself. - 3.
+Students will abide by all school rules and procedures while on the field trip. - 4.
 Parents may chaperone with an approved Volunteer application on file.
-Siblings and other family members, including pets, are prohibited from participating on a school field trip.
+Siblings and other family members, including pets, are prohibited from participating on a school field trip. - 5.
+Parents or guardians of all students who take field trips shall sign a statement before the field trip waiving all claims against HTH for injury, accident, illness, or death occurring during or by reason of the field trip.